neha-kay/Kiko-plus/_posts/2017-04-31-we-want-to-be-valued-for-less-obvious-abilities.md

 ---
 layout: post
-title: We Want to Be Valued For Our Less Obvious Abilities
+title: We Want to Be Valued For Our Less Obvious Traits & Abilities
 description:
 date: 2017-07-31
 tags: [relationships]